hemeac/kiwiTechTree/README.md

 * [Less Real Than Real(ism)](https://forum.kerbalspaceprogram.com/index.php?/topic/189978-181-less-real-than-realism-rp-1-with-less-r-v12/)

 ## Changelog
+* 0.9.4 (27 October 2020): KSP Forum Release; Better fix for bug where EC upgrades are available in parts with an EC max capacity of 0; Fixed issue where Kerbalism was inserting reliability variables into the incorrect module; added a upgrade config for engines for future development.
 * 0.9.3 (26 October 2020): Moved Kiwi Tech Tree to folder outside of Kiwi Aerospace; Rebalanced costs of Coatl Aerospace RCS thrusters; Fixed Ground Vehicles tech node being present even if Grounded is not available; Fixed bug where EC upgrades appeared on a few engines which had ElectricCharge Resource with 0 max capacity (for reasons?)
 * 0.9.2 (25 October 2020): Nerfed the reaction wheel in Open Cockpit; Added crew report and hard drive for Kerbalism to Open Cockpit; Added a resized part to start if Open Cockpit and Airplane Plus is installed; Increased the starting SPH and VAB part count
 * 0.9.1 (25 October 2020): Mandatory RCS and Kerbal GPS Revived Support; Added MonoPropellant Engine Upgrades to Internal RCS, Knes, Mk2 Stockalike Expansion, Mk3 Stockalike Expansion, Near Future Spacecraft; and Stock;  Fixed 0 cost for STEAM Blamont MonoPropellant Module in Knes.